tiksem/KotlinSpirit/README.md

 # KotlinSpirit

-Lighweight library for creating parsers, inspired by C++ boost spirit library.
+Lightweight library for creating parsers, inspired by C++ boost spirit library.

 # Introduction
 There are no good libraries or frameworks to parse text easily in Kotlin.
 Yeah, we have regular expressions.
-But they are hard to debug, hard to read, don't support recursive expressions and they perform poor.
+But they are hard to debug, hard to read, don't support recursive expressions and they perform poorly.
 One time I got StackOverflow error easily while parsing a large text.
 So the idea was to create a simple library with compile-time expressions checking.

 # Creating a simple parser
 KotlinSpirit consists of basic rules and operators.
 All the rules are defined in Rules object namespace.
 In all the examples below we consider, that the rules are already imported from Rules object.

-Let's create a simple parser for key-value pair, where key is name and value is age, as our first example
+Let's create a simple parser for key-value pair, where the key is name and the value is age, as our first example

 ```Kotlin
 val name = char('A'..'Z') + +char('a'..'z')